pacifics/PassDao/README.md

 External functions are :

-- Clone proposal, clone tokens, update client, create initial tokens, close set up: setting functions in case of upgrade or clone.
+- Clone proposal, create initial tokens, clone tokens, update client, close set up: setting functions in case of upgrade or clone.

 - Receive fees: allows the Dao receiving fees from customers the Dao serves.

-- Receive deposit, Withdraw and Update recipient: allows the contractors using their manager as an account with deposits and withdrawals.

 - BuyShares and BuySharesFor in case of public fundings without funding smart contract.

+- Update recipient, Receive deposit, Withdraw: allows the contractors using their manager as an account with deposits and withdrawals.

 - Set a new proposal: every contractor can offer his client (the DAO) to sell products or execute services.
 The proposal contains a description, a hash of document and the amount of the proposal.